developer-portal/website/DEVELOPMENT.md

 $ sudo dnf install podman-docker
 ```

 The container provides a simple way how to run the development instance of Developer Portal.
-Following command will download the Jekyll server, including already build site, in a container:
+Following command will download our development container, which includes Jekyll & all dependencies for building the site (and also a pre-built site):

 ```
 $ docker pull quay.io/developer-portal/devel
 ```

-#### With content repository mounted
+#### Option 1: Mounting `content` repository

 If you want to modify and view changes in the `content` repository, you need to add volume mount, using argument `-v /path/to/content/repo:/opt/developerportal/website/content`.
 Ideally, run it from the `content` folder, like this: